 The Chaifetz Center for Entrepreneurship at Saint Louis University helps students — both within the Richard A. Chaifetz School of Business and throughout the University — develop their ideas into products.
 This includes opportunities to network with business owners and win cash prizes.

 SLU’s Entrepreneur Club is a campus-wide student group supporting entrepreneurship.
 It is dedicated to introducing, engaging and inspiring student entrepreneurs to create a better world.

 The Chaifetz Center for Entrepreneurship’s Pure Idea Generator Challenge asks college students to provide answers to a different challenge each year.
-Finalists are invited to the Saint Louis Zoo on September 30 where they are given a new problem to solve while riding the Zoo Train.
+Finalists are invited to the Saint Louis Zoo in early October where they are given a new problem to solve while riding the Zoo Train.

 The finalists pitch their new solutions to some of the biggest names in the St. Louis entrepreneurship scene, including high-profile entrepreneurs and wealthy investors.
 The top three finalists receive prizes of $1,500 for First Place, $1000 for Second Place and $500 for Third Place.

 How to enter: